-CHAPTER 6 ADJUSTMENTS AND UPDATING OF SETTINGS REQUIRED AFTER PARTS REPLACEMENT i Confidential
+CHAPTER 6 ADJUSTMENTS AND UPDATING OF SETTINGS REQUIRED AFTER PARTS REPLACEMENT

-Details adjustments and updating of settings, which are required if the head/carriage unit, main PCB and some other parts have been replaced.
+Details adjustments and updating of settings, which are required if the main PCB and some other parts have been replaced.

 Provides cleaning procedures not covered by the User's Manual.
 Before starting any repair work, clean the machine as it may solve the problem concerned.